green-hat-001/Project-Arachnae/README.md

 # Project-Arachnae
-A semi-opensource prosthetic aimeed at making prosthetics more usable and accessable to people with a tight budget and/or in developing countries.
+A semi-opensource prosthetic aimed at making prosthetics more usable and accessable to people with a tight budget and/or in developing countries.